conradschreiner/practicum_portfolio/README.md

  - forecasting_project
  - lastly business_decisions_project

-Each folders contains a jupyter notebook .ipynb file and a readme with a brief description of the project.
+Each folder contains a jupyter notebook .ipynb file and a readme with a brief description of the project.